ddterm/gnome-shell-extension-ddterm/docs/Debug.md

 a `*.shell-extension.zip` file in the current working directory and its subdirectories.

-- You can select which extension bundle to install by passing `--pack`
+- You can select which extension bundle to install by passing `--bundle`
 argument:

-      tools/run_nested_shell.py wayland-nested --pack build-dir/ddterm@amezin.github.com.shell-extension.zip
+      tools/run_nested_shell.py wayland-nested --bundle build-dir/ddterm@amezin.github.com.shell-extension.zip

 > [!TIP]
 > If you [build ddterm from source], `nested-wayland-shell` build target